Voice acting in Japan: 1990s

 The 1960s and 1970s booms were centered on media, such as the TV.
 In the 1990s, a new boom centred on more personal ways of communication, such as radio shows, Original Video Animation, television quizzes, public events and the Internet, gave way to the publication of the first dedicated voice acting magazines, Seiyū Grand Prix and Voice Animage.
 Voice actors acquired many new fans thanks to the radio, and their CD sale figures increased.
 Concerts began to be held in the bigger halls.
 While the second boom also saw the voice actors become DJs, this time the recording houses backed the voice actor radio shows as sponsors, and large sums of money began to circulate.
 Megumi Hayashibara, Hekiru Shiina and Mariko Kouda are the first examples of this new trend.
 Recording companies and voice acting schools began to devise new ways to raise young voice actors.

 When voice acting was introduced in television games, the same voice actors would perform in a series of events related to the television game world, making appearances and participating in radio programs based on the television games to attract the fanbase.

-In the second half of the 1990s, the boom in the animation world led to the increase of anime shown in the Tokyo area.
+In the second half of the 1990s, the boom in the animation world led to an increase of anime shown in the Tokyo area.
 With the Internet, gathering information on their favourite voice actors became easy for fans, and voice actors began to appear in Internet-based radio shows.

 From 1994 to 2000, the world's first digital satellite radio broadcaster, St.GIGA, transmitted episodic video games with voice acted overdubs in a separate and continually streaming vocal track (a technique called SoundLink), to be played in Japan on Nintendo's Super Famicom video game console with its Satellaview peripheral.
 BS Zelda no Densetsu was identified by Nintendo as the world's first integrated radio-game.

 2000–present: Idol and real-life crossovers

 During the mid-to-late 2000s, voice acting talents began crossing over with the Japanese idol industry.
 Prominent examples include Aya Hirano, Koharu Kusumi, and Nana Mizuki, all of whom were established actors or singers in mainstream entertainment before entering voice acting.
 While character song tie-ins were already common in the film industry by then, some voice actors also began making crossover television, stage, and concert appearances as their characters as well, leading them to be closely associated with one another.
 The term "2.5D", which picked up frequent usage in the mid-2010s, was used to describe voice actors who would portray their characters in real life, such as television or stage plays.
-Over the mid-to-late 2010s, multimedia projects where the voice actors would appear as their characters in real-life became popular, such as The Idolmaster and Love Live!
+Over the mid-to-late 2010s, multimedia projects where the voice actors would appear as their characters in real life became popular, such as The Idolmaster and Love Live!
 The magazine Seiyū Grand Prix noted that over 1,500 voice actors were active in 2021, compared to 370 voice actors (145 men and 225 women) in 2001.